 A good practice is to check labels for “Fair trade” or “Ethically sourced” ingredients.
 Try to buy from a local supplier whenever you can, grow your own herbs and create your own tinctures at home.

 If you are going to cast candle spells, always place candles in a sturdy candle holder.
 Avoid placing them in windows with blinds or curtains that may catch fire.
 Do not leave candles burn unattended.
 If a candle must burn continuously, be sure it is enclosed in a glass container and placed in a sink, on a metal tray, or in a deep basin filled with water.

 7. Perform cleanses and stay protected

-Anytime you feel disturbances or energy blockages in or around you, it’s a good idea to re-gain your balance by performing a spiritual cleanse or a bath spell.
+Anytime you feel disturbances or energy blockages in or around you, it’s a good idea to re-gain your balance by performing a spiritual cleanse, a home blessing or a bath spell.
 By regularly clearing your personal spaces (home, workplace) and also your body, you will stay protected from psychic attacks and avoid picking up negative energies from everyday interactions.

 8. Take care of your body